-- Don’t forget to check out Rabbi’s Blog, “Ofir Serving in the IDF“.
+- Don’t forget to check out Rabbi’s Weekly Blog – “Understanding the Vietnam War Through the Experiences of a Surgeon.”
 This link will also be published on Rabbi’s FaceBook page (Dana Kaplan), so be sure to send him a friend request!
 Rabbi’s webpage is www.danakaplan.com.

 Dana Evan Kaplan is the Rabbi of the Springhill Avenue Temple.
 He has had an adventurous career in the United States, as well as abroad, including extensive experience in the South.
 From 2011 to 2015, he was the Rabbi of the United Congregation of Israelites in Kingston, Jamaica and, from 2001-2011, he led Temple B’nai Israel in Albany, Georgia.